 The woman as a muse – mistress or companion

 Renaissance models were mostly important women in society, whose life is shared with the state or powerful men with an impressionable fortune.
-These women defined fashion and beauty of those years.
-Such model we meet at Leonardo da Vinci’s Young woman with ermine, the portrait of Cecilia Gallerani, the 17-year-old mistress of the Duke of Milan.
-Another favorite of the official is dedicated The beautiful blacksmith, alleged to be Lucrezia Crivelli, next to currying favor with Duke after Gallerani.
+These women defined the fashion and beauty of those years.
+Such model, we meet at Leonardo da Vinci’s Young woman with ermine, the portrait of Cecilia Gallerani, the 17-year-old mistress of the Duke of Milan.
+Another favorite of the office is dedicated to The beautiful blacksmith, alleged to be Lucrezia Crivelli, next to currying favor with Duke after Gallerani.
 However, the famous La Gioconda, which is still shrouded in mystery is the most famous woman smile created by Leonardo.
 One hypothesis explaining the painting Mona Lisa is said to represent chastity.
-La Gioconda amazes with her mysterious smile, which gives the feeling that she is the one that admires or observes the viewer.
+La Gioconda amazed by her mysterious smile, which gives the feeling that she is the one that admires or observes the viewer.
 Furthermore, Freud advances the hypothesis that Mona Lisa is the ideal portrait of the artist’s mother.

-In the same time Tiziano shows a sensual side of women in the painting Venus of Urbino.
-The painting shows a typical fashion for that period, the preference for composition from a closed fund to gradually comes to light.
+At the same time, Tiziano shows a sensual side of women in the painting Venus of Urbino.
+The painting shows a typical fashion for that period, the preference for composition from a closed fund gradually comes to light.

 However, the artist who devoted the most to one single woman is Salvador Dali.
-His paintings are the undisputable evidence of the enormous love for a woman and what she symbolizes in the artist’s life.
-The many portraits of Gala, including Gala seen naked from behind, shows the strong connection between the two.
-Dali calls her his “his genius, his twin.”
+His paintings are indisputable evidence of the enormous love for a woman and what she symbolizes in the artist’s life.
+The many portraits of Gala, including Gala seen naked from behind, show the strong connection between the two.
+Dali calls her his “genius, his twin.”
 The artist proves that there is a deep connection between women and men saying: “By signing my paintings with the logo Gala-Dali, I gave a name to the existential truth: without my twin, Gala, I do not exist.”
-Dali transforms the admired woman into an adored woman, forever loved, that no longer stands as a statue in front of the viewer, but comes down from the heart of the artist, that reveals her to the world by waving passionate the brush on canvas.
+Dali transforms the admired woman into an adored woman, forever loved, that no longer stands like a statue in front of the viewer, but comes down from the heart of the artist, that reveals her to the world by waving passionately the brush on canvas.